-Section 1.1.9 Effective date of this code.
+ITEM 1 - Section 1.1.9 Effective date of this code.

-Rationale: HCD proposes to amend the above reference existing California amendment.
+Rationale: HCD proposes to modify the above referenced existing California amendment.
 HCD proposes to amend Section 1.1.9 to add an exception for retroactive permits.

 Senate Bill 1226 (SB 1226) (Chapter 1010, Statutes of 2018), operative January 1, 2019, added HSC section 17958.12 to the State Housing Law.
 This section recognizes existing discretion of enforcing agencies to apply building standards in effect at the time of building construction and to grant case-by-case approvals for use of alternate methods of construction and/or materials.